DFE-Digital/claim-additional-payments-for-teaching/README.md

 ### Usage

-When accessing the Rails console on a live system, do so in sandbox mode to avoid making unintented changes to the database state:
+When accessing the Rails console on a live system, do so in sandbox mode to avoid making unintended changes to the database state:

 `bin/rails console --sandbox`.